Varde: Geography

 Varde stretches from Ansager in the east to Blåvands Huk in the west and from Skallingen in the south to Nymindegab/Ølgod in the north.
 A variety of different types of landscape types are thus at home in Varde, partly due to the size of the municipality.

 Following the vision/motto "We in nature" the eyes have again been opened to the possibilities in the diverseness and the unspoiledness of Varde nature.
 This has opened for investments to make the nature accessible to visitors, both permanent residents and vacationers.

 At the municipality of Varde "Wadden Sea National park," which in June 2014, together with areas of the Wadden Sea in Germany and the Netherlands, was declared world heritage by UNESCO, meets "Naturpark Vesterhavet," which stretches across an area of 22.500 hectares between Blåvands Huk and Nymindegab.
 The parks along the western shores of Varde offer an array of different types of landscapes e.g. dune landscapes, heath, dune plantations, coastal lakes, and for the wadden sea, vast areas of mud flats, where the guest can experience the exposed seabed.

 Where national park meets nature park you can also experience the western tip of Denmark, adorned by the lighthouse of Blåvand, with the purpose of guiding ships past Horns Rev, where the sandbank(s) stretch far out into the ocean.
 If you peer across the ocean from the lighthouse you can often see the wind farms of Horns Rev.

 Sizeable areas along the coast of Varde are laid out as training areas for the Danish military, but as long as the red signal has not been hoisted, it is accessible to visitors of all types.
 There are 3 military barracks in the municipality of Varde which can be found in Varde, Oksbøl and Nymindegab.
 The barracks of Nymindegab look differently from other Danish barracks in general, as it was built in 1941 by the German Wehrmacht as a school for anti-aircraft personnel.
 The barracks were meant to look like a small village, in order not to be bombed by the allied or British bombers, which it never was.

-Just near the barracks of Nymindegab lay the Atlantic Wall, stretching from Nordkap in Norway to the Pyrenees by the Spanish border.
+Just near the barracks of Nymindegab lay the Atlantic Wall, stretching from Nordkapp in Norway to the Pyrenees by the Spanish border.
 Because of this bunkers lay along the coast as a constant reminder of WW2.
 Among these the Tirpitz-position (in German: Batterie Vogelsnest), which was being built (but never finished) in order to protect the port of Esbjerg.

 Following the Second World War it was necessary to demine the westcoast of Jutland, as the Wehrmacht had mined the coast to stop allied forces from attacking.
 The demining of the Danish Westcoast was in 2015 problematized in the Danish movie "Land of Mine", in which the conditions for the German soldiers, who demined the Danish westcoast following WW2 were described.
 More German soldiers died in Denmark demining the beaches following WW2, than during the invasion and the occupation of Denmark from 1940 to 1945.